-Of course renting by the day inside a Disney Park is always an option, but they are plastic and don’t typically provide as much shade in our experience.
+Of course renting by the day inside a Disney Park is always an option, but these strollers are hard plastic and don’t typically provide as much shade in our experience.

-By the way, having a stroller can be exceptionally helpful when you want to stop at the hotel bar on your way back to the room.
+Parent hack!
+Having a stroller can be exceptionally helpful when you want to stop at the hotel bar on your way back to the room or campsite at Fort Wilderness.
 I’m just saying.
 It’s your vacation too!

 This was a much needed break at Disney’s Yacht Club Resort after a long day.
 So fun!